naddison36/eth-scratch/README.md

 # ScratchX Experimental Extensions

-A collection of ScratchX extensions.
+A ScratchX extensions for connecting to the Ethereum blockchain and ERC20 token contracts.

 ## Ethereum Extension Block